kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Pipeline Composistion

-1. The [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml) is a TektonCD PipelineRun containing:
+1. The [ci-centraldashboard-pipeline-run.yaml](./ci-centraldashboard-pipeline-run.yaml) is a TektonCD pipeline containing the following k8 resources:

 |      **kind**      	|                    **name**                 	|     **type** 	|
 |:----------------:	|:-----------------------------------------:	|:------------:	|